 To learn more, check out our guide to consulting fit / PEI questions.

 As mentioned in the overview above, EY-Parthenon frequently uses group case presentations in the interview process.
 Here is the key information you need to be aware of for this type of interview:

 - Candidates get divided into groups of 3 to 5

 - Each group is given information about a case (i.e. a client facing a problem)

-- You are given 1 hour to review, and prepare a 15 minute group presentation
+- You are given ~45 mins to review and prepare a 15 minute group presentation

 - An interviewer will watch during your prep time, but they won't intervene

-- After you present, the interviewers will ask questions for 15-20 minutes
+- After your group presents, the interviewers will ask questions for 15-20 minutes

-Here are the top 4 things you should aim to do in your group interview:
+Here are the top 4 things you should aim to do:

 - Involve everyone.
 During preparation, keep an eye on who's participating in the conversation and who's not.
 If you identify a member of the group who's struggling to make themselves heard, you should not hesitate to help them by saying something like: "We haven't heard everyone's opinion on this yet.
 John, Rebecca what do you think?".
 This is a sign of leadership, and will also help you develop a more thoughtful and balanced presentation.